wlto/wlto/README.md

-bringing pixels to life. one at a time. 👾
+bringing pixels to life 👾